donbeave/micronaut-graphql-tools/CONTRIBUTING.md

 We want to keep the code clean, following good practices about organization, Javadoc, and style as much as possible.

-Micronaut XXX uses [Checkstyle](https://checkstyle.sourceforge.io/) to make sure that the code follows those standards.
+Micronaut GraphQL Tools uses [Checkstyle](https://checkstyle.sourceforge.io/) to make sure that the code follows those standards.
 The configuration is defined in `config/checkstyle/checkstyle.xml`.
 To execute Checkstyle, run:

 ```
 ./gradlew <module-name>:checkstyleMain